janwilmake/export-safari/README.md

-Script you can run on your computer in the background, to export your Safari history every 15 minutes and upload it to S3.
+Script you can run on your computer in the background, to export your Safari history every hour and upload it to a D1 database.
+The goal with this is to be able to have browsing history as additional context for your AI.

 # How to use: